gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-MIPScannerRepository.md

 ### -RepositoryOwner
 Defines the owner of the repositories configured for the content scan job.

+Specifies the SAMAccountname (**domain\user**), UPN (**user@domain**), or SID of a group that owns the repository.

+The owners are granted full control permissions on the file if the permissions on the file are changed by a matched DLP rule.

 Relevant only when the following parameters are set to **on**:

 - **OverrideContentScanJob**